 A Framework for Design Excellence approach

 The campus renewal follows AIA’s Framework for Design Excellence, which seeks to inform progress toward a zero-carbon, equitable, resilient, and healthy built environment.
 The design electrifies all building systems, while incorporating on and offsite renewable energy to fully decarbonize the campus.
 A suite of amenities—including drop-in coworking space, meeting facilities, and VR/media lounges—will be available to members and staff alike in this new model for an energy-efficient, adaptable, post-COVID, workplace and gathering space.
 Read more about the design here.

 Creating an educational opportunity with HBCUs

-The internships will provide AIA with new, creative, and innovative ideas to the design, while exposing the students to a sustainable project led by licensed architects--and informed by clients, contractors, other students, and much more.
+The internships provided AIA and the design team with new, creative, and innovative ideas for the renewal project, while exposing the students to a real-world sustainable project led by licensed architects and informed by clients, contractors, other students, and much more.

-In addition, AIA is making this virtual internship program an example for other firms to emulate, with the goal to improve the diversity of the profession through increased engagement, broader network support, and access to employment opportunities for future architecture graduates.
+AIA’s internship program is an example other firms can emulate, with the goal of improving diversity in the profession through increased engagement, broader network support, and access to employment opportunities for future architecture graduates.

 Art, history, and religion